 Asian Grand Prix series in China for a few months.
 The 20-year-old Chinh improved her mark from 11.67 to 11.47 to win the Thai Open.
 Chinh win takes the season lead for the 100m Women’s.

-Coming in second was Malaysia’s Zaidatul Husniah Zulkifili this time with a legitimate PB of 11.65, breaking her time of 11.67 from Kosanov last year.
-Zulkifili mark is the #2 in SEA this year in this event.
-Zulkifili had run faster but both times were disallowed an 11.36 (2.5) in Pretoria and 11.45 in South Africa also were both disallowed.
+In second, Malaysia’s Zaidatul Husniah Zulkifli, this time with a legitimate PB of 11.65, broke her time of 11.67 from Kosanov last year.
+Zulkifli mark is the #2 in SEA this year in this event.
+Zulkifli had run faster, but both times were disallowed, and 11.36 (2.5) in Pretoria and 11.45 in South Africa also were both disallowed.